Jack Byrne (footballer, born 1996)

-Jack Byrne (born 24 April 1996) is an Irish professional footballer who plays as a midfielder, for League of Ireland Premier Division club Shamrock Rovers.
-He has 4 caps for the Republic of Ireland national team, all coming in 2019–2020.
+Jack Byrne (born 24 April 1996) is an Irish professional footballer who plays as a midfielder for UAE Third Division League club Dubai Irish, on loan from League of Ireland Premier Division club Shamrock Rovers.
+He has four caps for the Republic of Ireland national team, all coming in 2019–2020.
 He plays mainly as a midfielder but also can play as an attacking midfielder and winger.

 Club career

 Early career

 Byrne started playing football for St Kevin's Boys at the age of five and moved to England to join Manchester City at the age of 15.
 In the 2014–15 season Byrne scored six goals in eight UEFA Youth League games for Manchester City under-19.

 In the summer of 2015, Byrne joined Eredivisie side Cambuur on loan.
 After missing the first six weeks of the season due to an ankle injury picked up in pre-season, Byrne made his professional debut on 19 September in a match against FC Twente.

 On 29 June 2016, Byrne joined EFL Championship club Blackburn Rovers.
 He went on to make four league appearances for the club before Blackburn cancelled his season long loan on 6 January 2017.